San Cristóbal de La Laguna: History

 The historic center of the city was declared a World Heritage Site on 2 December 1999.
 Several streets of historical significance have been closed off to automobile traffic.
 La Laguna has often been called the «Florence of the Canary Islands», due to its many churches and convents, as well as its old town and historic buildings.
 Also due to the fact that the city was the cradle or seat of different artistic and cultural movements then exported to the rest of the Canary archipelago, especially in the religious sphere as in Holy Week, or having been the cradle in the Canaries of the movement of the Enlightenment, also called the «Century of Lights».
 This favored the emergence especially in the Baroque period (XVII-XVIII centuries) of notable sculptors, painters and architects who exercised their trade in the city and sometimes exported their works to the rest of the archipelago.

 Several tunnels, passages and underground vaults dating from the immediate aftermath of the founding of the city have recently been found.
-These tunnels are located beneath some iconic buildings such as the Iglesia de la Concepción, the Cathedral of La Laguna and the former Convent of San Agustín.
+These tunnels are located beneath some iconic buildings such as the Iglesia de la Concepción, the Cathedral of our Lady of the Remedies and the former Convent of San Agustín.
 Researchers believe that the present city of La Laguna has been raised, because now it does not have the same ground level as at the time of its founding.
 In some places it is more than one meter higher and buries what is underneath.